 - Means used to verify and validate measured values: For federal enforcement data, supervisors of the field staff monitor the data to ensure accurate data entry.
-The staff who obtain this information are trained government investigative personnel with the required skills and knowledge in field operations, and are responsible for the data until reported to the OIS.
-The system also has built-in edit checks that force users to enter specific data before they are able to save records in the system.
+The staff who obtain this information are trained government investigative personnel with the required skills and knowledge in field operations, and are responsible for the data until reported to the OSHA Information System (OIS).
+OIS also has built-in edit checks that force users to enter specific data before they are able to save records in the system.
 OSHA enters and maintains federal enforcement data on government-owned computer systems that meet applicable standards for security and reliability.
 State Plans and Consultation programs also use OIS and follow a similar validation/verification method. - Sources for the data: OSHA's Agency Priority Goal (APG) uses three data sources: (1) federal enforcement data, (2) State Plan enforcement data, and (3) consultation program data.
 All three sources are OIS, where OSHA field staff enter the data, supported by user guides and data dictionaries.
 OSHA then adds OIS data for these three components together to produce the APG number of trenching and excavation hazards abated. - Level of accuracy required for the intended use of the data: To ensure a high level of accuracy in federal enforcement data, area offices, regional offices, and directorates in the national office run OIS reports.
 If any of these offices observes data anomalies, they report them to the OIS team.
-State Plans and Consultation programs similarly manage their own data through OIS and report anomalies to the regional monitors, the OIS team, or OSHA National Office.
+State Plans and Consultation programs similarly manage their own data through OIS and report anomalies to the Regional monitors, the OIS team, or the OSHA National Office. - Limitations to the data at the required level of accuracy: For federal enforcement data, one issue that can affect accuracy, particularly with quarterly data, is the delay from when an abatement occurs to when the abated violation is entered into the OIS database.
+For State Plan enforcement and Consultation program data, there may also be a delay similar to that of federal enforcement. - How the agency has compensated for such limitations, if needed, to reach the required level of accuracy: OSHA mitigates the accuracy limitations by relying more on annual data, which has better accuracy than quarterly data, as the primary measure for goal achievement.
+The quarterly data are treated as preliminary data, and OSHA includes a corresponding note with the presentation of the data regarding this issue in the quarterly updates.
+In addition, OSHA will use year-over-year comparisons to help assess and track progress consistently relative to prior years.
+For State Plans and Consultation, OSHA may also consult regional monitors to verify the level of accuracy for the data provided.